phianova/todoapp-fatfish/README.md

 - Run `npm install` in each of /api and /app to download the requisite packages in your local environment.
 - The app can be run from within /app using the command `npx expo start` and pressing `a` to run it in your emulator.

-## Project plan/starting points:
+## Project overview:
 Tech:
-- Setup CRUD API in Node.js/TypeScript with Express/MongoDB
+- CRUD API in Node.js/TypeScript with Express/MongoDB
+- React Native app with Expo in TypeScript
-- Set up Jest testing framework
+- Jest testing framework with Supertest
-- Set up React Native frontend
-- Set up Kinde auth
-- Research Redux
+- Redux state management
-- Research Serverless & deploy
+- Serverless deployment
+- Clerk auth

 Structure:
+- Monorepo with /app and /api directories - [x]
-- To do object should have title, description, due date, created date, priority, completed status
+- To do object should have title, description, due date, created date, priority, completed status - [x]
-- Components should include todo item, expanded todo item, list container
+- Components should include todo item, expanded todo item, list container - [x]
-- Monorepo with /app and /api directories

-Desired functionality on top of CRUD:
+- User should be able to sign in and view their own todos but not others' - [x]
+- User email should be added in both Clerk and MongoDB on sign up - [x]
+- User should be able to add todos - [x]
+- User should be able to "complete" todos by selecting checkbox and this should reflect in backend - [x]
+- User should be able to edit and delete todos - [x]
+- Todo state in frontend should be kept up to date with backend - [x]

+Nice-to-have functionality:
-- Strikethrough effect on completion
+- Strikethrough effect on completion - [x]
-- "Today" list
+- "Today" list - [x]
-- Colour priority indicators
+- Colour priority indicators - [x]
+- Priority selector "low/med/high" - [ ]
-- Expanded/collapsed Todo items
+- Expanded/collapsed Todo items - [x]
-- Date picker to add due dates in a user-friendly way
+- Date picker to add due dates in a user-friendly way - [ ]

 ## Thoughts on:

 ### Data storage
 I went with a MongoDB database - partly because of familiarity, but partly because I felt the JSON-style data storage would make more sense for the todo objects than a relational database would.
 However, having wrestled a bit with Mongo's interactions with Serverless, I think on balance I would choose DynamoDB if I did this again!
+This was also my first time using Redux for state management.
+I think had I fully understood its capabilities from the start I would have streamlined my project a bit more in terms of how my API calls were made to update the state.

 ### Auth
-I went with the principle of "never build your own auth" and used Kinde.
-They have a React Native SDK making integration relatively easy and their service works really well if you have a straightforward setup like this one.
+I went with the principle of "never build your own auth" and started out trying to use Kinde, which I've used before.
+They have a React Native SDK and their prebuilt sign-up/sign-in pages work really well if you have a straightforward setup like this one.
+However, it seems their React Native/Expo SDKs are experiencing an ongoing bug at the moment, and they're soon to release a new Expo version.
+Given this (and the fact I immediately encountered said bug), I quickly got to grips with Clerk - which I actually found to be a lot better documented and still very user-friendly.

 ### Automated testing
-I used Jest with Supatest for testing.
+I set up Jest to create snapshot tests and unit tests for my frontend components.
+However, I unfortunately ran into an issue with my Jest configuration such that I wasn't able to get my frontend testing suite to work in time.
+It seems like a well-documented issue but there should be a solution (see here, and other linked posts on StackOverflow etc: https://github.com/expo/expo/issues/11012), I just unfortunately didn't have time to find it!
+My attempt at creating frontend tests can be found on the 6-frontend-tests branch in the repository for reference - it involved changing a fair bit of the Redux code structure so I didn't feel merging it would be a good idea given the test suite wasn't working.
+I created some tests for my API endpoints with Supertest in api/index.test.ts.
+This suite of tests can be run in the /api directory with `npm run test`.
+Again, had I known how temperamental Mongoose could be with Jest, I would perhaps have opted for DynamoDB data storage instead.

 ### Monorepo/separate repos
 I went for a monorepo.
 I think it makes sense to have one repo per product - not one repo for an entire company's activities, but one repo for everything to do with a singular product.
 This is partly just for "tidiness" - keeping everything in one place, where you need it, to avoid context switching - but also so that changes to one part of the product can easily be tested for any unintended impacts across the whole scope of the product.